Mwiche96/OhMyGrid/docs/starter-kit.md

   <figcaption class="image-caption">Default MapYourGrid Presets in JOSM toolbar.
 Click to enlarge.</figcaption>
 </div>

 1. For ease of mapping, customise your top toolbar with presets if you have not used the default preferences.
-Right click the toolbar and choose `Configure toolbar`, then select `Presets → Man Made → Man Made/Power` and add `Power Towers`, `Power Portal`, `Power Substation`, `Power Plants`, `Power Line` and `Power Generators`.
+Right click the toolbar and choose `Configure toolbar` (or also `Preferences → Toolbar`).
+Then on the right, select `Presets → Man Made → Man Made/Power` and add `Power Towers`, `Power Portal`, `Power Substation`, `Power Plants`, `Power Line` and `Power Generators`, by pressing the button in the middle to add these to your toolbar.
 This are the main objects you will need for transmission grid mapping.
+You can also remove the presets you won't use.
 2. Another important Preset your will need is `Add Node`.
 You will find it under `Tools` → `Add Node`.
+3. When you open a new layer later in the tutorial, the toolbar will stop being grey.

 ### **<div class="tools-header">3.
 Add Visual Clarity with Custom Map Styles :art:</div>**